 This applies if you paid by credit or using a Visa or MasterCard debit card.

-The epidemic began in Wuhan in China and has been spreading rapidly in other countries, sparking wider precautionary measures as the death toll eclipses that of SARS two decades ago.
+It has since spread rapidly to dozens of countries, sparking wider precautionary measures as the death toll eclipses that of SARS two decades ago.

 The Australian Government's Smartraveller website has information about the coronavirus outbreak for travellers, including what to avoid during your trip, and what to do if you feel sick at any time during your travels or after your return.

 This blog is updated regularly as circumstances change.

 © 2020 Bernard O’Riordan (Travel Instinct).
 All Rights Reserved.